Soft Skills Analysis

 Custom Version

-The Custom version is driven by your organization's settings (company or recruitment campaign).
-The activated sections, level of detail, and whether feedback is displayed are configured according to your business needs.
-This version allows each company to have a report tailored to its practices without altering the common data architecture.
+The Custom version is driven by your organization’s settings (company or recruitment campaign).
+The activated sections, level of detail, and whether candidate feedback is displayed are configured according to your business needs.
+This version allows each company to have a report tailored to its practices, without altering the common data architecture.

-Step 2 - Calculation and assembly of indicators
+Step 2 - Indicator Calculation and Assembly

 The Trimoji engine analyzes the responses and calculates all indicators: dominant profile, RADAR scores, 4 Colors positioning, BIG 4 values, NEGOMAP and 4D scores, RIASEC interests, and sales archetypes.
-Algorithms avoid ambiguous values and perfect ties to ensure an interpretable reading.
+The algorithms avoid ambiguous values and perfect ties to ensure an interpretable reading.
 Results are enriched with feedback if collected from the candidate.

-Step 3 - Application of the chosen version
+Step 3 - Application of the Chosen Version

 The report is automatically generated in PDF format according to the selected version (Essential, Complete, or Custom).
 Activated sections are automatically numbered and ordered.
-When feedback is disabled in the configuration, icons are neutralized to present a report without candidate validation bias.
+When feedback is disabled in the configuration, the icons are neutralized to present a report without candidate validation bias.

-Step 4 - Utilization and sharing
+Step 4 - Utilization and Sharing

 Benefits for an HR Team

-✅ Homogeneous interpretation among recruiters, managers, and HRBPs, regardless of their evaluation experience.
+Consistent Interpretation among recruiters, managers, and HRBPs, regardless of their evaluation experience.

-✅ Contextual adaptation: the Essential version for initial screening, the Complete version for high-stakes situations, the Custom version for your internal processes.
+Contextual Adaptation: the Essential version for initial screening, the Complete version for high-stakes situations, the Custom version for your internal processes.

-✅ Interview support: the "as an employee," "colleague," and "manager" sections are directly usable for preparing targeted questions.
+Interview Support: the “as an employee”, “colleague”, and “manager” sections are directly usable for preparing targeted questions.

 Use Cases